-DELIVERY OF WARRANTS 8422.6
+DELIVERY/HANDLING OF NON-PAYROLL WARRANTS 8422.6

-(Revised 09/2014)
+(Revised 01/2021)

-Warrants will be mailed directly to payees by the State Controller's Office ()in envelopes bearing the return address of that that office,those.
-See SAM for distribution of payroll warrants.A warrant for travel expenses will not be routed through the person who prepares or approves the related travel expense claim.
-Warrants inadvertently received by a department will be returned immediately to the SCO, Administration & DisbursementsDivision.
-Departments will instruct payees to return warrants to SCO if the warrant issued is incorrect.
+The State Controller's Office (SCO) will mail non-payroll warrants directly to the payees using envelopes bearing the address of SCO as the return address.
+See SAM section 8580 for distribution of payroll warrants .

+A warrant for travel expenses will not be routed through the person who prepares or approves the related travel expense claim.
+Warrants inadvertently received by an agency/department will be returned immediately to the SCO, Division of Administration and Disbursements.
+Agencies/departments will instruct payees to return warrants to the SCO if the warrant was issued incorrectly.

-If a warrant is returned to SCO because of incorrect or insufficient address, SCO will contact the department to determine the correct address.
-If a warrant is returned to a department by a payee due to an incorrect or duplicate payment, it will be forwarded immediately to the SCO, Administration & DisbursementsDivision, with a memo requesting the appropriate changes.
-A copy of thememo will be retained by the department in a suspense file pending notification from the SCO of any adjustments to the department’s records.
+If a warrant is returned to SCO because of incorrect or insufficient address, SCO will contact the agency/department to determine the correct address.
+If a warrant is returned to an agency/department by a payee due to an incorrect or duplicate payment, it will be forwarded immediately to the SCO, Division of Administration and Disbursements, with a written request for appropriate changes.
+A copy of the request will be retained by the agency/department in a suspense file pending notification from the SCO of any adjustments to the agency’s/department’s records.

-SCO notifies /departments of warrant information through the Notice of Claim Paid, (CD–102) form, The CD–102 will be checked against the invoice totals on the claim schedule.
-Departments will adjust for any claim corrections and will contact SCO immediately for any discrepancies.
-At the end of each month, SCO electronically transfers the CD–102 to create transactions to record payments against the outstanding claims filed by the department.
+The SCO notifies the agencies/departments of warrant information through the Notice of Claim Paid, (CD–102) form, for the claims.
+FI$Cal agencies/departments locate warrant information in the FI$Cal’s Accounts Payable module. .Agencies/departments will review the warrant information against their records and contact the SCO if there are discrepancies.

-Departments will prepare a Remittance Advice, STD.
-404C, or other approved remittance advice form, in duplicate, for each payee listed on a Claim Schedule, STD.
-Form 218 (Continuous), for which a warrant will be drawn.
-The original remittance advice will be submitted along with the claim schedule to SCO and will also be submitted with "NO WARRANT" claim schedules.

-Emergency payments, extenuating circumstances, and unusual type transactions may require that warrants be hand delivered to payees by the department rather than be mailed to payees by SCO.
-Delivery of such warrants to the department may be requested under a "Special Handling" procedure.
-Special handling requests will be kept to a minimum and will be approved only when absolutely necessary or in expedite situations where central mailing is not practical..
+For emergency payments, extenuating circumstances, or unusual types of transactions, agencies/departments may require that warrants be hand delivered to them instead of the normal mailing process to payees.
+Delivery of the warrant may be requested by the agency/department under a special handling process.

+Special handling requests will be kept to a minimum and approved only when necessary or in expedite situations where central mailing is not practical.
+FI$Cal agencies/departments will follow the FI$Cal procedures for special handling requests.However, the special handling process for manual claims and hand delivery of warrants involved the following general steps.

+The agency/department completes the Special Handling Request, STD 8, form that includes their courier’s name and signature.

+The STD 8 form and Claim Schedule, STD 218, are submitted to the SCO without the Remittance Advice, STD.
+404C.

+The courier picks up the warrant and forwards it to the accounting office when it is available.

+The agency/department arrange delivery of warrant to the payee.